2020 FFP Creative Producing Lab FAQ

 6. If selected, when do I have to be available to participate, and do I have to be there the entire time?

-If your project is selected, you are required to be at the Creative Producing Lab, the Creative Producing Summit, and the Sundance Film Festival for the entire duration.
+If your project is selected, you are required to be at the Creative Producing Lab, and the Sundance Film Festival for the entire duration.
 Sundance Institute covers airfare and lodging for all three events.
 If you have a scheduling conflict, we encourage you to apply in a future cycle when you are available.